FEATURED POST

 You might get a grid that checks if you recognise road closures or one-way signs, rather than compass points.
 In image 12, you must give correct directions to go from A to C (answer in green).

-What score do you need to pass the topographical test?
+What score do I need to pass the TfL Topographical Test?

 You must score at least 60 out of 100.
 This sounds high but is only slightly more than half marks.
 If you stay calm and use the time carefully, you should pass easily.
 Good luck.